takeda/nix-cde/README.md

 Hello, World!
 ```

-Please note, that docker images are expected to run linux binaries.
+> Note: Docker images typically contain linux binaries.
+This is the main reason
-This is why on Mac docker actually runs on a VM running linux.
+why on Mac docker actually runs on a VM running linux.
+So while above
-So while above example will work without problems on Linux machine you might run into
+example will work without problems on Linux machine you might run into
 issues if you use a Mac.
-To build a docker image on Mac you will need a remote
+To build a docker image on Mac you will need a
-Linux builder.
+remote Linux builder.
 It could be real linux machine, or you can run one through
 [docker](https://github.com/LnL7/nix-docker#running-as-a-remote-builder).

 ### Reduce size of the docker image